 Walking tips for newbies

-Hat, sunscreen, insect repellant, correct walking shoes and water are a must.
+Hat, sunscreen, insect repellent, correct walking shoes and water are a must.
 If you are not a walker start by picking an area that is flat and provides shade in the warmer weather.
 Early morning will also be your best bet before the midday sun.

 If taking strollers or wheelchairs, check ahead of time for accessibility or take a companion to help with steps.
 Always check the weather forecast and let friends or family know your intended route.